Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 So in some practice settings, there may be few firm barriers between substance abuse counseling and behavioral health counseling.
 You find this reflected in the official Bureau of Labor Statistics employment category, which combines substance abuse, behavioral disorder, and mental health counseling.

-You’ll also see more and more SUD counselor job listings that specify experience in either substance abuse counseling, or more general behavioral health services.
-And many of those job listings are being placed by clinics that offer both kinds of services together, effectively opening their doors to anyone in crisis.
-These are jobs where helping people is the first priority, and definitions can take a back seat.
+You’ll also see more and more SUD counselor job listings that specify experience in either substance abuse counseling or more general behavioral health services.
+And many of those job listings are posted by clinics that offer both kinds of services, effectively opening their doors to anyone in crisis.
+These are jobs where helping people is the priority, and definitions can take a back seat.

 Where Certified Addiction Counselors Work Helps Define Their Specialization and Tasks

-A lot of the actual day-to-day experience you have as a certified alcohol & drug counselor is dictated by your employer.
-Certified addiction counselors are authorized to work in primary care or licensed treatment facilities, but in many cases, those will have a specific focus:
+A lot of the actual day-to-day experience you have as your employer dictates that you have a certified alcohol & drug counselor.
+Accredited addiction counselors are authorized to work in primary care or licensed treatment facilities, but in many cases, those will have a specific focus:

-So, who you are interacting with, and whether it is in an individual or group setting, is usually determined by where you are working.
+So, who you’re interacting with—and whether it’s in an individual or group setting—is usually determined by where you’re working.

 The major employers of certified alcohol & drug counselors are often state agencies, nonprofit organizations, or private healthcare and addiction treatment companies.